garyokeeffe/NSA/README.md

 <details>
 <summary>Send a DM</summary>

-**Description**: Send a DM from your account to someone elses over a set of relays
+**Description**: Send a DM from your account to someone else's over a set of relays

 **Endpoint**: `/v0/send/dm`